ckqqqq/ckqqqq.github.io/pages/cv.md

 I am currently a undergraduate in Beijing University of Posts And Telecommunications (BUPT) [[link]](https://www.bupt.edu.cn/).
 In the past 2 years, my main research topics are about the emotional support dialog system, some of them has been applied to the mental patients [[link]](TODOLink).
-I am also interested in system interactions among Large Language Models (LLM), such as swarm intelligence, self-supervised learning and LLM alignment.
+I am also interested in the theories and mechanisms of interactions among Large Language Models (LLM), such as swarm intelligence, self-supervised learning, and LLM alignment.
 I have published some papers .
 You can download\preview my papers at here [[link]](TODOLINK).

 ## Social